meesoft/PhotoLocator/README.md

 ![Screenshot](./SlideshowScreenshot.jpg)

 ## Troubleshooting
-If PhotoLocator cannot start, you need to install the .NET 6 Desktop Runtime.
+* If PhotoLocator cannot start, you need to install the .NET 6 Desktop Runtime.

+* You can make ExifTool ignore minor errors by renaming it to exiftool(-m).exe and updating the path under settings accordingly.

 ## Why PhotoLocator?
 I have been using GeoSetter for many years but it has not been maintained for a long time and then it completely stopped working